Frequently Asked Questions

 Are King Tides caused by climate change?

-King Tides are not caused by climate change but rather they are a naturally occurring predictable event that results from the interplay of gravity between the sun, the moon, and the Earth.
-When these three bodies are in alignment and at their closest points in their orbit to each other the gravitational pull on tides is especially strong.
+King Tides are not caused by climate change, but rather they are a naturally occurring predictable event that results from the interplay of gravity between the sun, the moon, and the Earth.
+When these three bodies are in alignment and at their closest points in their orbits to each other, the gravitational pull is especially strong.
 This results in more extreme tides, both higher high tides and lower low tides.

 Where should I take photos of King Tides?

 We are interested in any and all locations that show King Tides along coastlines.
-Many of our community scientist have fished, surfed, swam, paddled, and lived along the coast for many years, decades, or generations.
-This place based knowledge or local knowledge is one of the strongest assets of the project.
+Many of our community scientist have fished, surfed, swum, paddled, and lived along the coast for many years, decades, or generations.
+This place-based knowledge or local knowledge is one of the strongest assets of the project.
 By submitting photographs and observations of coastlines that you are familiar with, you can help us better understand how King Tides differ from average water levels of the past.
 Another great tool that you can utilize to decide where to take photos is NOAA’s Sea Level Rise Viewer.
 The Sea Level Rise Viewer enables users to visualize potential impacts from sea level rise.
 Users can select different sea level rise scenarios between 0 and 6 feet.
 Areas that show flooding in the tool might be interesting locations to photograph during a King Tide.